tmpfs/strike/README.md

 Brings structure and modularity to `bash` programs and provides a set of modules that can be used from any `bash` program.

+## Semantic Versioning

+This software is currently under development in the 0.x.x version range and is released using the [semver(7)](http://semver.org/) semantic versioning specification.

 ## Features

 ### Core